-The research interests of Lab members focus on how the developing brain learns spoken and written language.
+My research interests like those of the other Lab members focus on how the developing brain learns spoken and written language.
 Much of our research consists of cross-linguistic investigations of normal and impaired reading acquisition based on topics such as: meta-linguistic awareness (phonology; derivational morphology), orthographic coding, bilingual/second language acquisition and dialect.

-One recent application of our research has been the design of a language measure suitable for identifying the early communication difficulties associated with social disadvantage.
-The observational language measure for use by early years practitioners is called e-LIPS, which stands for Early Language in Preschool Settings.
+One recent application of my research has been the design of a language measure suitable for practitioner use in identifying the early communication difficulties associated with social disadvantage.
+This observational language measure is called eLIPS, which stands for Early Language in Preschool Settings.
 The project has been a partnership with Fife Council's Education and Children's Services.
 You can find out more about eLIPS here.

 I have also co-founded a research network with Dr Sarah McGeown (Education, University of Edinburgh).
 The network is called LALco and brings together stakeholders iwith an interest in Language and Literacy Research.
 You can read about current and past projects and activities on the LALco website.